On Instagram, former Tour de France and Giro d’Italia champion, Egan Bernal posted a video about doing 30-30 intervals.

 Different Types of Short Intervals

 30-30 intervals are just one type of short interval training with a 1:1 work-rest ratio.
-These intermittent intervals became famous through the studies of French physiologist Dr. Billat, why people also refer to these as Billat’s 30-30 intervals.
+These intermittent intervals became famous through the studies of French physiologist Dr. Billat.
+That’s why people also refer to these as Billat’s 30-30 intervals.
 Variations include the original 20-10 Tabata’s, 30-15, or 40-20, where a 2:1 work-rest ratio is used.

 The Right Intensity for 30-30 Intervals